-->

 Intensive programs, career transitions, and learning and working with technical concepts—these are all stressful, difficult things.
 If we accept you to our program, we believe in your ability to step up to the challenge and handle stress in a healthy way, and you should believe in that ability and look at every new step as something preparing you for tech.
 In many ways, tech will be much harder than this program and this is your chance to work out how you’re going to react when faced with bigger challenges.
 Are you able to train yourself to calmly accept challenges, to open your minds to growth, to manage your stress levels in a healthy way, and to learn whatever’s needed to succeed?
 Do you contribute to a safe, inclusive environment?

-Also, check out this video about a day in the life of a Techtonica participant, our social media, our testimonials page.
+Also, check out this video about a day in the life of a Techtonica participant, our social media, our testimonials page, and our info session.

 Three women talk technical interviewing at Symantec.
 Two people from a company interviewing a participant.
 Black woman coding on a whiteboard.
 Four women sitting at laptops and smiling.